emiarbol/galaxy_virologist_training/exercises/08_viralrecon.md

 Once you have the bed file, you just have to search for "_ivar trim_" in the search bar and select "_ivar trim Trim reads in aligned BAM_".
 Then follow these steps:

 3. Bam file > Select the aligment bam file generated with Bowtie2.
-4. BED file with primer sequences and positions > Select the bed file you just upload.
+4. BED file with primer sequences and positions > Select the bed file you uploaded at the beggining.
 5. Minimum length of read to retain after trimming = 20
 6. Include reads with no primers > Yes.